fhdsl/personas/Reviewed/100-tr-res-analytics.md

 # Translational Research Analyst

-## Job Title
+## Job Title(s)
 Translational Research Analytics Manager
+Research Coordinator
+SRA

 ## Major Responsibilities
-Leads a group of analysts primarily supporting data access, facilitation and support for translational research using FHCC clinical data.
+Supports data access, facilitation and support for translational research using FHCC clinical data.
 - Provides direct support for facilitated data request fulfillment for researchers as well as supporting self-service data access.
 - Works with researchers, data governance staff, and IT staff to develop and socialize processes (both automated and human) that improve data accessibility while protecting FHCC patients by respecting patient consent, privacy and agency.
 - Mentors and trains analysts and research staff in best practices of documentation of analyses, appropriate use of data, and data science skills.